caroso1222/carlos-roso-gatsby/content/blog/quarantine-day-1/index.md

 Two days ago, Bogotá decided to go on a mandatory 4-day quarantine as the number of infected by COVID-19 grew to more than 120.
 Yesterday the number went over 158.
 The president declared a 19-day quarantine starting next Tuesday.

-As for every other person in this planet, this will be a pretty extraneous situation for me.
+As for every other person on this planet, this will be a pretty extraneous situation for me.
 I decided to document and be transparent about how I take this process, what I learn from it and how I adapt.

 <div class="divider"></div>

 # But why?

-I watched too many films to know you should keep a daily record on the apocalypse.
+I've watched too many films to know you should keep a journal of the apocalypse.
 Besides feeling like Will Smith wandering lonely in NY or Matthew McConaughey going through Gargantua, there are a few other reasons to document my journey:

 ## Supporting
 I'm pretty sure this won't be the worst situation I'll ever face in my life.
-This journal will be an evidence for my future self; an evidence on how I can mentally deal with whatever life shoots at me.
+This journal will be evidence for my future self; evidence on how I can mentally deal with whatever life shoots at me.
 I suggest you do the same - if not on a blog, do 1 min recordings on your phone.
-Be honest on how you feel and how optimistic or pesimistic you are on the situation.
-You'll be thankful about that in the future.
+Be honest about how you feel and how optimistic or pessimistic you are on the situation.
+You'll be thankful for doing so in the future.

 ## Teaching
 I'm also on a mission to teach everything I learn.
 From technical development to personal growth, I'm sure someone out there feels identified with whatever I have to say.
 I hope to inspire someone with my story.

 ## Tracking
 Finally, I want to track, with data and evidence, what my personal situation looks like.
 I'll be closely tracking my expenses, web surfing behavior, time allocation, portfolio loses and potential earnings.
-This will hopefully help me recover faster when all this comes to an end.
+This will hopefully help me recover faster when this all comes to an end.

 <div class="divider"></div>